-The Jewish Community Foundation of Los Angeles is the largest manager of charitable assets and the leader in planned giving solutions for Greater Los Angeles Jewish philanthropists.
-Since 1954, it has been helping donors develop effective tax and estate planning strategies, build legacies and facilitate their philanthropy through charitable funds established at The Foundation.
-The Foundation currently manages assets of nearly $1 billion and ranks among the 10 largest Los Angeles foundations.
+The Jewish Community Foundation of Los Angeles is the the largest manager of charitable assets and the leader in planned giving solutions for Greater Los Angeles Jewish philanthropists.
+The Foundation currently manages more than $1 billion of assets and ranks among the 10 largest Los Angeles foundations.
 Over the past 25 years, The Foundation has distributed $1 billion in grants to thousands of nonprofits.
-In 2016, The Foundation and its donors distributed $81 million in grants to hundreds of nonprofit organizations with programs that span the range of philanthropic giving.
+In 2017, The Foundation and its donors distributed $97 million in grants to more than 2,000 nonprofits with programs that span the range of philanthropic giving.

 Will The Foundation solicit me for annual campaign gifts on behalf of other organizations?

 No. The Foundation does not solicit annual campaign gifts from its donors on behalf of any organization.

 Will personal and financial information I share be treated confidentially?

 Yes.
 The Foundation strictly guards the privacy of all donors and their sensitive personal and financial information.
 All communications, documents and discussions are held in the highest confidence.